-Stress affects each of us in different ways, whether it be at home or in the workplace.
-At polkadotfrog we understand the importance regularly taking care of your mental and physical wellbeing.
-This can do wonders for your performance at work, not to mention the added health benefits.
-Here are some tips that will help you put yourself back in control and manage stress:
+At polkadotfrog we understand the importance regularly taking care of your mental and physical wellbeing which especially true in our current challenging times.
+If you are still working or are currently at home, here are some tips that will help you put yourself back in control and manage stress:

 - Prioritise your health: Eating and drinking healthily undoubtedly improves general health and sleeping patterns, plus taking the time to do some physical exercise that you enjoy can have a positive effect on how you go about your day to day life.
 When you exercise, your body releases endorphins which trigger a positive feeling in the body that can last up to several hours, plus exercise is a great stress reliever.